Kirti1803/Kirti1803/README.md

 - 👋 Hi, I’m @Kirti1803
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in cloud computing
-- 🌱 I’m currently learning biotechnology engineering
+- 🌱 I’m currently learning Python advance.
-- 💞️ I’m looking to collaborate on some projects related to basic data analytics
+- 💞️ I’m looking to collaborate on some projects related to AWS and Azure
 - 📫 How to reach me?-- you can reach me on linkedin and github itself.

 <!---